-Since the sterility, safety, and efficacy of your products is paramount to success, especially in injectables and biologics, there is no room for mistakes.
+The sterility, safety, and efficacy of your products is paramount to success, especially in injectables and biologics, there simply is no room for mistakes.

-- Proper personnel behavior in a cleanroom – keeping human error out of the equation
+- Identify the proper personnel behavior in a cleanroom to keep human error out of the equation

-- Facility design and how it impacts the product – mitigating risks, reaping reward
+- Describe facility design and how it impacts the product

-- A review of proper environmental monitoring practices and systems used
+- Explain proper environmental monitoring practices and systems used

-In addition, this course will review how quality systems help define requirements for aseptic technique/cleanrooms, and how to properly maintain these environments.
+Finally, this course reviews how quality systems help define requirements for aseptic technique/cleanrooms, and how to properly maintain these environments.